vlasovskikh/intellij-idle-indexing/README.md

+# Warning: This plugin is no longer maintained!

+I no longer maintain this plugin.
+If you're interested in developing it further, feel free to fork the project.
+If you have any questions, feel free to contact me.

 # Idle Indexing plugin

 The **Idle Indexing** plugin makes the UI of your IDE more responsive by allowing it to index files only when the IDE is idle.

 ![Idle Indexing in the status bar](media/idle-status-bar.png)

 ## Rationale